yeyan/ml-blog/site/content/posts/deep-learning/index.md

         return x
 {{</highlight>}}

-*Convolutional Layer*
+**Convolutional Layer**

+`torch.nn.Conv2d` defines a convolutional layer.
 Convolutional layers are very common in computer vision, as they shine in capturing local features.
 Assuming $X$ is a 3x3 matrix which represents a channel of a image, and K is a 2x2 matrix which is a kernel/filter matrix.
 Then their convolution can be express as the following:

 $$
 \begin{aligned}